Children in care

 How many children live in out-of-home care in Australia?

-The number of children in out-of-home care has risen every year over the last 10 years (AIHW, 2014).
-As seen in Table 2, the number of children in out-of-home care has increased by 19% since 30 June 2009.
+The number of children in out-of-home care has risen every year over the past 10 years (AIHW, 2015).
+As seen in Table 2, the number of children in out-of-home care increased by 20% from 30 June 2010 to 30 June 2014.
+This increase may reflect the cumulative impact of children being admitted to, and remaining in, out-of-home-care.

 |Number per 1,000 children|